pranta-deba/ES6-practice-problems/problems.md

 b) Calculate the sum of the squared elements

 c) Return the average of the sum of the squared elements

 Print the result.

+# problem - 4 :

+- Write an arrow function where it will do the following:

+a) It will take two array inputs

+b) Combine the two arrays and assign them in a new array

+c) Find the maximum number from the new array and return the result

+Print the result.